babynus/projeqtor/projeqtor/docs/user/Gui.rst

 .. rubric:: 1 - Item identifier

-* Identifies the item with the element name and the item id.
+* Identifies the item with the element type and the item id and name.
 * Each element is identified with a distinctive icon.

 .. rubric:: 2 - Creation information